microsoft/typespec/.chronus/changes/mk-set-root-extensions-2024-6-18-19-20-36.md

   - "@typespec/openapi3"
 ---

-Adds extensions defined on a namespace to the root of the OAS document
+`@extension` used on the service namespace will set extension at the root of the document